biotite-dev/biotite/doc/tutorial/sequence/align_heuristic.rst

 Since the *k-mer* matching step is very fast and the gapped alignments take the largest part of the time, you usually want to have additional filters before you trigger a gapped alignment:
-For example commonly a gapped alignment is only started at a match, if there is another match on the same diagonal in proximity.
+For example, commonly a gapped alignment is only started at a match, if there is another match on the same diagonal in proximity.
 Furthermore, the parameter selection, e.g. the *k-mer* length, is key to a fast but also sensitive alignment procedure.